Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

 \subsubsection{Motivating Edge Exchangeable Models}

 A sequence of random variables is said to be exchangeable if its law is invariant to finite permutations.
-This is weaker than being iid from some distribution, instead capturing the intuition that the random variables are observed in no particular order.
-The classical graphon models are vertex-exchangeable \cite{crane_2018_edge} meaning that their law is invariant under permuting the order of arrival of the vertices.
-As an example, if our graphs represent the friend network on a social media site then assuming vertex exchangability would correspond to assuming that people join the network in no particular order \cite{crane_2016_edge}\cite{crane_2018_edge}.
-When using a vertex exchangeable model we end up tacitly assuming that we have seen the all interactions between the observed vertices and are only able to produce dense (or empty graphs) which is often not realistic \cite{crane_2016_edge}\cite{busiello_2017_explorability}.
-In some applications it seems quite plausible then to instead believe that we are observing \emph{interactions} rather than \emph{agents} in no particular order, which would call for edge exchangeable models.
+This is weaker than being i.i.d. from some distribution, instead capturing the intuition that the random variables are observed in no particular order.
+The most classical notion of exchangeability for random graphs is vertex exchangeability.
+For example, if the network is the friendships on a social media site, then vertex exchangeability would mean assuming that users join the website in no particular order.
+However, Crane and Dempsey, paraphrasing and summarizing previous authors, on the topic of vertex exchangeability, write "A realization from an exchangeable model for countable graphs is sparse if and only if it has no edges" \cite{crane_2018_edge}.
+Since graphs observed in practice are typically sparse, vertex exchangeable graphs are therefore not satisfactory.
+In many applications it is natural to instead assume that interactions (edges) are observed in no particular order \cite{crane_2018_edge,cai_2016_edgeexchangeable}, that is, to assume edge exchangeability.
+The models we study are edge exchangeable but are not quite the most general edge exchangeable graphs possible, principally because $\mu$ could in general itself be random.
+See \cite{crane_2018_edge} for a general characterization theorem.

-\subsubsection{Motivating our Contribution}
+\subsubsection{Motivating Our Contribution}